 Conclusions

-As the climate changes, the evolutionary response will be determined by the extent of physical linkage among alleles selected by climate, in combination with the strength of selection and phenotypic optima across the environmental gradient, the scale and pattern of environmental variation, and the details of migration and demographic fluctuations across the landscape.
-While theory has made strides to provide a framework for predicting the genetic architecture of local adaptation under divergence with gene flow to a single environment (Bürger & Akerman 2011; Yeaman & Whitlock 2011; Kremer & Le Corre 2012; Le Corre & Kremer 2012; Yeaman 2013; Flaxman et al. 2013; Aeschbacher & Bürger 2014; Yeaman et al. 2016a), as well as the evolution of correlated traits under different directions and/or strengths of selection when those traits have a common genetic basis (Guillaume 2011; Chebib & Guillaume 2017), how genetic architectures evolve on complex heterogeneous landscapes has been understudied.
+In this study we discovered physical linkage among loci putatively adapting to different aspects of the climate.
+These results give rare insight into both the ecological pressures that favor the evolution of modules by natural selection [19] and into the organization of the genetic architecture itself.
+As climate changes, the evolutionary response will be determined by the extent of physical linkage among these loci, in combination with the strength of selection and phenotypic optima across the environmental gradient, the scale and pattern of environmental variation, and the details of migration and demographic fluctuations across the landscape.
+While theory has made strides to provide a framework for predicting the genetic architecture of local adaptation under divergence with gene flow to a single environment [4, 30, 31, 78–82], as well as the evolution of correlated traits under different directions and/or strengths of selection when those traits have a common genetic basis [35, 36], how genetic architectures evolve on complex heterogeneous landscapes has not been clearly elucidated.
 Furthermore, it has been difficult to test theory because the field still lacks a framework for evaluating empirical observations of adaptation in many dimensions.
-Here, we have attempted to develop a framework toward understanding adaptation to several complex environments with different spatial patterns, which may also be useful for understanding the genetic basis of multivariate phenotypes from genome-wide association studies.
-This could lay the foundation for future studies to study modularity across the genotype-phenotype-fitness continuum.
+Here, we have attempted to develop an initial framework for understanding adaptation to several complex environments with different spatial patterns, which may also be useful for understanding the genetic basis of multivariate phenotypes from genome-wide association studies.
+This framework lays the foundation for future studies to study modularity across the genotype-phenotype-fitness continuum.

-Data Accessibility

-The datasets and code used to create the results in this manuscript will be archived on Dryad upon acceptance of publication.

-Author Contributions
+Methods

+Sampling and climate

+This study uses the same dataset analyzed by Yeaman et al. [46], but with a different focus as explained in the introduction.
+Briefly, we obtained seeds from 281 sampling locations of lodgepole pine from reforestation collections for natural populations, and these locations were selected to represent the full range of climatic and ecological conditions within the species range in British Columbia and Alberta based on ecosystem delineations.
+Seeds were grown in a common garden and 2-4 individuals were sampled from each sampling location.
+The environment for each sampling location was was characterized by estimating climate normals for 1961-1990 from geographic coordinates using the software package ClimateWNA [83].
+The program extracts and downscales the moderate spatial resolution generated by PRISM [84] to scale-free and calculates many climate variables for specific locations based on latitude, longitude and elevation.
+The downscaling is achieved through a combination of bilinear interpolation and dynamic local elevational adjustment.
+We obtained 19 climatic and 3 geographical variables (latitude, longitude, and elevation).
+Geographic variables may correlate with some unmeasured environmental variables that present selective pressure to populations (e.g., latitude correlates with day length).
+Many of these variables were correlated with each other on the landscape (Figure 1a).

+Sequencing, bioinformatics, and annotation